Home Search

 7. Why do Simple Orifices Not Work to reduce gas waste?
 Why they give a false savings impression!

-8. What About Using Orifices To Control Flow at a Pipline Gas Supply?
+8. What About Using Orifices To Control Flow at a Pipeline Gas Supply?

 9. See what a Praxair Representative said in a Published Technical Article about the Average Fabricator Using 5 to 6 Times the Shielding Gas They Should!